 - Projection 9,000 sq. ft.

 The design concept for the Mod Lodge emanated from the homeowners’ desire to break the mold of conservative residential architecture and create a “Mountain Contemporary” aesthetic reminiscent of their travels to Colorado.
-The priority was to take advantage of the property’s pristine views, create a feeling of being directly connected to the surrounding environment from every space within the home, and develope a gathering space for the family to enjoy for years to come.
+The priority was to take advantage of the property’s pristine views, create a feeling of being directly connected to the surrounding environment from every space within the home, and develop a gathering space for the family to enjoy for years to come.

 The home presents two very different facades between the front and rear.
 Facing a highly traveled road, the homeowners wanted a more private façade to present to the street front.
 In comparison, the extensively glazed rear façade maximizes views in an almost 180-degree rotation.
 The expansive glass on the rear of the home, including windows which purposefully wrap the corners to provide for uninterrupted views, makes the basement feel as open and airy as the above grade levels.